mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

     Created new organization: my-org
     ```

-    !!! info "You can be part of multiple organizations and also invite other
-    users to your organization by using the `mach-composer cloud
+    !!! info "You can be part of multiple organizations and also invite other users to your organization by using the `mach-composer cloud add-organization-user` command."
-    add-organization-user` command"

 3. **Create a project**
     ```bash